ribafs/admin-br/README.md

 # Implementando ACL no CakePHP 3 com interface web

+## Testado
-## Testado com até a versão 3.7.7 do CakePHP
+- Com até a versão 3.7.8 do CakePHP
-No Windows e no Linux
+- No Windows e no Linux
-Com MySQL e com PostgreSQL
+- Com MySQL e com PostgreSQL

 ### Este plugin continua o cake-acl-br